Basement Walkout Costs for Salt Lake County

 A lower height window requires additional concrete cutting to accommodate a full-height door.
 Extra concrete cutting can add $500 to $1,200 depending on what is needed.
 If we can’t simply cut into the foundation, but must cut the concrete above the door, we’ll need the engineer to specify a reinforcement schedule to bolt on a piece of steel or make a wood header reinforcement so that the concrete is strong enough to withhold the weight of the home above.
 Each home is unique, and that’s the reason why an engineer must physically come out to examine the home and determine what requirements are going to be there.
 We can discuss many of these things on an initial site walk of your home.

 One last thing to consider is the railing cost.
 Every city requires a handrail along the stairs as well as a guardrail on top of any wall above 32 inches in height.
 Typically all basement walkouts exceed 32 inches, and therefore guardrails are necessary.
 Vinyl guardrail is usually a lot cheaper.
 Powder-coated steel with just a standard four-inch sphere spacing costs more.
 Custom guardrail will increase the budget even higher.

 Rough Costs to Complete a Basement Walkout in Herriman, Utah

 There are many costs that go into a typical walkout entrance with an eight-foot basement ceiling height.
-A rough ballpark cost currently ranges around $20,000.
+A rough ballpark on costs currently ranges between $30k-$40k and averages $36,733 (in 2023).
 Adding roughly 60 feet of sidewalk could add another $5,000, which would bring a sidewalk from the backyard around to the front of the home.
-Additionally, we’re just about to head into 2022, which may affect our ballpark numbers.

 Basement Walkout and Other Basement Finishing Resources